The Battle of Amiens 8th August 1918 - The Beginning of the End of the Great War / "der Schwarze Tag"

 The Australian Corps advanced with two Divisions forward, the 2nd and 3rd, towards their initial objective; The Green Line.
 The lead divisions had reached this by 7.20am.
 At this point the 4th and 5th Divisions passed through the two leading Divisions to continue the advance by 8.20 am.
 Infantry-carrying Mk V tanks were to have carried out this phase and brought troops and stores forward.
 The Canadians made similar progress south to the Amiens - Roye road.
 North of the Somme the ground was more broken and the British III Corps had fewer tanks so progress was slower.

 The Germans on Chipilly Spur (see the Barrage map) commanded a wide field of fire to the south of the Somme, and their flanking fire held up the left flank (3rd Division) of the Australian Corps until late on 9 August.
-The British III Corps elements designated to take it had stalled, when a small Australian party slipped across the river and in a remarkable demonstration of indivudal and small team initiative and daring, captured the village of Chipilly itself, and a renewed attack by III Corps particularly the 2/10th London Battalion, carried the spur and secured the 3rd Division's flank.
+The British III Corps elements designated to take it had stalled, when a small Australian party slipped across the river and in a remarkable demonstration of individual and small team initiative and daring, captured the village of Chipilly itself, and a renewed attack by III Corps particularly the 2/10th London Battalion, cleared the spurline and secured the 3rd Division's flank.

 Five German divisions had effectively been engulfed.
 Allied forces pushed, on average, 11 km (6.8 mi) into enemy territory by the end of the day.